• Skip to primary navigation

 Techniques

-• Simmering with a Lid - Keeping a tight-fitting lid on your large pot ensures steam stays trapped and cooks the rice evenly and gently.
+• Simmering with a Lid - Keeping a tight-fitting lid on your large pot traps steam, ensuring the rice cooks evenly and gently.

-• Fluffing Rice - Using a fork to gently separate cooked rice grains instead of stirring—this prevents it from becoming mushy or clumpy.
+• Fluffing Rice - Using a fork to gently separate cooked rice grains instead of stirring it prevents it from becoming mushy or clumpy.

 Ingredients for the djon djon rice in glass mini bowls.